Thievery Corporation: History

-In June 2011, Thievery Corporation released their sixth album, Culture of Fear, which also featured the vocal stylings of Puma Ptah, then known as Ras Puma, on the tracks: "Overstand" and "False Flag Dub".
+In June 2011, Thievery Corporation released their sixth album, Culture of Fear, which also featured the vocal stylings of Puma Ptah, then known as Ras Puma, on the tracks: "Overstand" and "False Flag Dub."

 In January 2012, Thievery Corporation launched a remixes contest in conjunction with Dubspot.
-The same year, Eric Hilton from Thievery Corporation produced the debut album, Archives, for Washington D.C. based reggae band The Archives.
+The same year, Eric Hilton from Thievery Corporation produced the debut album, Archives, for Washington D.C. based reggae band "The Archives."

 The band released Saudade on March 25, 2014, via ESL Music.

 On January 11, 2017, the band released the song "Ghetto Matrix" from their album The Temple of I & I, which was released on February 10, 2017, again via their own ESL Music label.

 On April 20, 2018, the band released Treasures from the Temple via ESL Music.

 Throughout their career, the duo has repeatedly expressed their fondness for Brazilian culture in interviews and liner notes of their releases, especially of the 1960s Bossa Nova music movement.
 Some of their earlier recordings were accompanied by artwork paying specific homage to classic releases by bossa nova artists like João Gilberto (his self-titled 1973 album) or Tom Jobim (Stone Flower).
-Their 1997 debut album Sounds from the Thievery Hi-Fi is also dedicated to the memory of Brazilian musician Antonio Carlos Jobim, who died three years earlier.
+Their 1997 debut album is also dedicated to the memory of Brazilian musician Antonio Carlos Jobim, who died three years earlier.

 The language of the group's lyrics throughout their career include English, Spanish, French, Italian, Persian, Portuguese, Romanian and Hindi.
 This reflects the group's world music influences.

+Politics

+Thievery Corporation has taken liberal political stances on various issues, opposing war and what they regard as exploitative trade agreements, while supporting human rights and food programs.

+In September 2005, the group participated in the Operation Ceasefire concert, with the objective of ending the Iraq War.

+From their press release regarding their album Radio Retaliation, Garza said:

+Thievery Corporation are vocal advocates for the World Food Programme, seeing hunger as "...something basic, really elemental, that transcends boundaries around the world."